 As mentioned above, the insulation temperature rating of vehicle wiring should be at least 90°C (195°F) in the passenger compartment, and 105°C (220°F) in the engine compartment.
 All exposed wire should be covered with protective split loom no matter the quality or type of wire used.

 Abrasion resistance is also important.
 Construction grade THHN and THWN wire has an outer nylon jacket making them very abrasion resistant.
 However, construction grade wire is almost always 7 or 19 strand (depending on the wire size), and rather stiff.
-High strand count super-flex wire like that sold at mobile sound store is almost too flexible.
+High strand count super-flex wire like that sold at mobile sound stores is almost too flexible.
 Automotive wire is usually 49 strand, is much easier to work with, and will generally stay where you put it.
 However, you should still use cable ties to keep it in place.

 Cross-Linked polyethylene (XLP), and Polyvinyl Chloride (PVC) are both acceptable products, if they're rated at 90°C (195°F) or higher.
 However, most after-market sound-system wire is insulated with Polyethylene, an inexpensive thermoplastic.
 It is moisture resistant, but its poor heat and flame resistance makes it a poor choice for mobile installations.
 It is sold in a variety of transparent, neon-like colors, and is not recommend for under-hood wiring.
-Its extra flexible means it must be well restrained especially near terminals and connections.
+Its extra flexibility means it must be well restrained especially near terminals and connections.

 Some of the best terminal devices are based around the Anderson PowerPole® connectors.
 West Mountain Radio, MFJ Enterprises and PowerWerx market these devices (as shown below), but a caveat or two are in order.
 First, some types are not completely sealed, so they need to be placed in such a manner to prevent any object from dropping on their partially exposed connections (water, dirt, keys, etc.), however unlikely.